-A hand-knitted Hummel style bonnet in dark blue-black or navy British wool, diced with red, white and green checks, and heavily brushed and fulled (felted) after knitting to create a thick dense warm bonnet suitable for re-enactment/costume wear, and also extremely popular with Highland dress.
-Particularly suitable for late eighteenth and early nineteeth century Highland regiments.
+A hand-knitted Hummel style bonnet in dark blue-black or navy British spun wool, diced with red, white and green checks, and heavily brushed and fulled (felted) after knitting to create a thick dense warm bonnet suitable for re-enactment/costume wear, and also extremely popular with Highland dress.
+Particularly suitable for late eighteenth and early nineteenth century Highland regiments.
 The details of this hat have been based both on surviving examples and on portrait evidence.

-These hats feature a fairly adjustable head size as there is a strong black grosgrain ribbon run inside the narrow self hemmed band to allow you to secure the bonnet at whatever size suits you, but it helps if you indicate your approximate head size so I can block it to the right starting point for you.
+These hats feature a fairly adjustable head size as there is a strong black ribbon run inside the narrow self hemmed band to allow you to secure the bonnet at whatever size suits you, but it helps if you indicate your approximate head size so I can block it to the right starting point for you.
 Toorie supplied in the shade of your choice.

 If any of your required specifications don't come up in the drop-downs, just add a note in when you order.